Combitech/gbg-k8s-event/README.md

 Please refer to the dedicated [README](./app-examples/README.md) for further details.

+## Kubernetes examples

+Examples of manifests for Pods, Services, Secrets etc. can be found under `k8s-examples/`.

+Please refer to the dedicated [README](./k8s-examples/README.md) for further details.

 ## Main application

 The main application ("floskl") to containerize and eventually deploy in Kubernetes is cloned from a separate repository.
 A convenience script is provided to help out with this.